6.2 Genetic Variation

 • Going through a dramatic size reduction decreases intra-population genetic variation (variation occurring within a population).
 As a case in point, DNA analyses suggest that there may have been drastic size reductions in the human populations that colonized the New World between 15 thousand and 20 thousand years ago.
 There were also size reductions in the human populations that first left Africa at least 60 thousand years ago, which helps explain the lower genetic diversity of modern non-African populations.

-• A high rate of migration between populations may lead to , and this changes genetic variation in two ways.
+• A high rate of migration between populations may lead to gene flow, and this changes genetic variation in two ways.
 Gene flow decreases inter-population genetic variation (variation occurring between populations), while it increases intra-population variation.
 Gene flow — primarily between nearby populations — may contribute to the formation of clines in allele frequencies, as on the map in Figure 6.2.2.

 Human Genetic Variation and Disease